aaltonewmedia/learn.newmedia.dog/content/tutorials/touchdesigner/_index.md

 ## TouchDesigner Curriculum

 Derivative has released TouchDesigner Curriculum, a great resource for learning the basics of TouchDesigner.
-If you are new to TD start with the Fundamentals course.
+Start with the Fundamentals course, if you are new to TD.

 - [TouchDesigner Curriculum](https://learn.derivative.ca/)
 - [The 100 Series: TouchDesigner Fundamentals](https://learn.derivative.ca/courses/100-fundamentals/)